What is JM?

 The following symptoms of JM are less common, but important to understand:

-- Researchers believe approximately 20% to one-third of the children with JM will develop calcinosis.
+- Researchers believe approximately 10% to 50% of the children with JM will develop calcinosis.
 Calcinosis is the development of small lumps or linear deposits of calcium under the skin or in the muscle.
 They may feel like rocks under the skin and can range in size from a small pebble to a large softball.
 They can also form in a sheet-like appearance.

 - In many cases, these calcium deposits can grow over time or remain unchanged for years.
 In some cases, the calcinosis lumps are absorbed back into the body.
 Other times, the lumps break through the skin where they may leak creamy white calcium.
 These protrusions can become infected and painful, and sometimes need to be surgically removed.
 Calcinosis lumps are most likely to break through on the joints, such as the elbows and knees, but they can emerge anywhere on the body, often in pressure points.